Chris44442/cyclone5_soc_fpga_config_tool/readme.md

 With this tool you can configure the FPGA fabric with your rbf-file by accessing the FPGA manager from the HPS of your Cyclone V SoC device.
 Do not try to use it on other devices.
-In the source file make sure `RBF_PATH` and `CDRATIO` are set correctly, e.g. 0x3 on the Terasic DE10-Nano and 0x2 on the Enclustra PE1/SA2.

-## Documentation

 To better understand what this tool does, refer to the `Cyclone V Hard Processor System Technical Reference Manual` and also the